byrd-laif/soilMakers/readme.md

 #### *Cultivating The Mother Tree;* An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
 Soil Sisters relate to Mother Earth, Gaia as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.

+***Cultivating co-Evolutionary Leaders,** revolutionary Eco-Logical actions that are transferable through to nature, are bio-Logical, thus provide an economically sustainable future.
+Producing a solution to the initial problem.
+Production (profit) then can become the consequence of conservation.

 **Environ-Mental Health ~ *The ethics of ecology;* Learning to live in the light of Nature.**

 **The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections.
 Ones dream and the dream of the planet As One.**